GenericMappingTools/gmt/doc_classic/rst/source/GMT_Docs.rst

    :width: 500 px
    :align: center

    Gridline- and pixel-registration of data nodes.
+The red shade indicates the areas represented by the value at the node (solid circle).

 .. math::